talsen-team/docker-app--tine20/.github/ISSUE_TEMPLATE/enhancement-template.md

 ---

 **Describe the enhancement**
-A clear and concise description of what the bug is.
+A clear and concise description of what the enhancement is.

 **Screenshots**
 If applicable, add screenshots to help explain your enhancement.